jdebacker/UN-OG-Training/docs/book/python/SciPy.md

 Minimization problems are a more general type of problem than root finding problems.
 Any root finding problem can be reformulated as a minimization problem.
 But it is not the case that any minimization problem can be reformulated as a root finding problem.
 Furthermore, if a minimization problem can be reformulated as a root finding problem, it is often much faster to compute the root finding problem.
 But the minimization problem allows for more generality and often more robustness.

 {numref}`ExerSciPy-root-min` has you compute the solution to a problem using minimization and root finding, respectively, and to compare the corresponding computation times.
-One of our favorite books and resources on the mathematics behind minimization problems is {cite}`HumpherysJarvis:2020` (section IV. pp.519-760).
+One of our favorite books and resources on the mathematics behind minimization problems is {cite}`HumpherysJarvis:2020` (section IV, pp.519-760).

 (SecSciPyInterp)=